CommandersAct/AndroidV5/TCConsent/README.md

 <pre><code>Intent PCM = new Intent(getContext(), com.tagcommander.lib.privacy.TCPrivacyCenter.class);
 PCM.putExtra(kTCIntentExtraCustomTitle, "My custom title");
 </code></pre>
+<h3 id="force-json-update-from-cdn">Force Json update from CDN :</h3>
+<p>Previously we prevented parsing new privacy.json configuration immediatly to avoid re-doing resource-intensive tasks.
+We changed this behaviour since we managed to make this parsing more efficient.
+But it might happen that your configuration is still too big and it freezes the main thread.
+If so, you can call this method with false.
+This will only save the new privacy.json and only parse it and use it the next time you launch the application.</p>
+<pre><code>TCConsent.getInstance().shouldForceJsonUpdate(false)
+</code></pre>
 <h2 id="privacy-statistics">Privacy statistics</h2>
 <p>We have dashboards that allow to have detailed statistics on the choices your users are making.
 Depending on your app privacy configuration you might have to call some additional functions.</p>